Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 Using high-quality images

-For instance, you can showcase your product from multiple angles, including lifestyle photos and perhaps an infographic highlighting its key features and dimensions.
+For instance, you can showcase your product from multiple angles, including lifestyle photos and perhaps an infographic highlighting key elements like features and dimensions.
 While at it, ensure the main image has a pure white background, per Amazon’s requirements, and aim for high-resolution pictures of at least 1000 pixels on the longest side.

 As you can see, this creates a burden regarding the hours required to get everything right when dealing with many products.
 This is the reality of most manufacturers.
 So, how do you ensure you stay within Amazon’s requirements regarding images for each item in your vast catalog, including variants?